neonn0d/meme/README.md

-# MemeGen - Memecoin Website Generator
+# BUIDL - Memecoin Website Generator

-MemeGen is a powerful, user-friendly platform that allows users to create professional memecoin websites with ease.
+BUIDL is a powerful, user-friendly platform that allows users to create professional memecoin websites with ease.
 Built with Next.js 14, TypeScript, and Solana blockchain integration, it offers a seamless experience for creating and customizing memecoin landing pages.

 ## 🚀 Features